Snapped is a companion piece to the hugely successful, "I turned away and she was gone"

-Enter the shimmering world of diamonds and tanzanite at Shimansky’s V&A Waterfront-based showroom and workshop
+Enter the interesting world of diamonds and tanzanite at Shimansky’s Waterfront showroom and workshop

 Each Shimansky diamond has taken a 3.3 billion-year journey to your finger.
 That’s how long it takes for this precious stone to form, be mined and then shaped into a sparkling stone and set in a beautiful jewel.
 These are the kinds of stories you’ll hear when you go on the Shimansky Diamond Experience at the Clocktower at the V&A Waterfront in Cape Town, which gives a unique and interesting insight into the world of diamonds.

 The world of master diamond cutters and goldsmiths is fascinating.
 You’re able to see what exceptional craftsmanship and expertise it takes to transform a raw gemstone and artfully craft precious metals to create unique jewellery.

 You can have this behind-the-scenes look at the newly renovated Shimansky Showroom, a tribute to the brand’s three-decade journey to international icon status, says its founder and CEO, Yair Shimansky.

 “We mark this milestone with the creation of a brand-new gem in the shape of the new V&A Shimansky showroom, which shares the story of how a blend of ethical diamond sourcing, bespoke design, innovation and authenticity has made Shimansky the byword for world-class jewellery,” he says.